mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Biirke
 In a frontier sector, Biirke is the type of system that might be left barren but in the Core there are no such places.
-The system’s bright white main sequence star and its unstable red dwarf companion have swept most of the resource-poor planets clean of atmospheres and water, leaving little reason for settlers to stay.
+The system's bright white main sequence star and its unstable red dwarf companion have swept most of the resource-poor planets clean of atmospheres and water, leaving little reason for settlers to stay.
 Biirke itself is a cold dustball chosen by a small resource- development company to host an automated Class D highport.
-Small craft pilots were hired to fly tankers to and from the system’s gas giants, bringing unrefined liquid hydrogen to be sold as fuel.
+Small craft pilots were hired to fly tankers to and from the system's gas giants, bringing unrefined liquid hydrogen to be sold as fuel.
 Robots would be there to help visiting Travellers refuel their ships quickly and efficiently so they could move on to more